 Depending where you live, the term “scone” differs.
 English scones are more similar to American biscuits and they’re often topped with butter, jam, or clotted cream.
 American scones are different, but different isn’t necessarily a bad thing!
 Today’s scones are sweeter, heavier, and aren’t usually topped with butter because there’s so much butter IN them.
 Sweetness aside, there’s still room for vanilla icing or a dusting of confectioners’ sugar on top.
 By the way, here’s my favorite recipe for traditional scones.

 Scones are leavened with baking powder, so making them is generally quick.
 Blueberry scones are my favorite variety, but that quickly switches to pumpkin scones in the fall months!
 (Here are all my scone recipes.)

 No matter which flavor you choose, these scones are:

 Only 7 Ingredients in this Basic Scone Recipe

 You only need 7-9 ingredients for my master scone recipe.
-Each ingredient serves a very important purpose and I bet you have most of them on hand right now!

 - Flour: 2 cups of all-purpose flour is my standard amount, but set extra aside for the work surface and your hands.